micahamd/localllama/readme.md

 # Local(o)llama chatbot

-A minimal Python application for easily interacting with local LLMs from Ollama.
+A no-frills Python application for easily interacting with Ollama models.

 Features:
 - 💬 Real-time chat interface with streaming responses
-- 📁 Drag-and-drop support for documents (.docx, .pdf, .txt) and images.
+- 📁 Drag-and-drop multimodal support for documents (.docx, .pdf, .txt) and images.
-- 🎛️ Set the context window and system instructions in the GUI (no need to generate a .modelfile)
+- 🎛️ Customizable context window and system instructions in the GUI (no need to generate a .modelfile)
 - 📦 Batch file processing
 - 🔄 Optional chat history inclusion